 Nevertheless, in the end you go into battle with both the army and the opponents you have.
 As a warrior, these days I start with a lot of minuses and a few key plusses: a supportive family, some relevant skills, a Canadian gay chorus, and opponents who are predictably incompetent and dishonest.
 But identifying your plaintiff – or finding yourself at the center of an important public controversy – is only one small step toward challenging injustice.
 As Donald Rumsfeld might say, any campaign of impact litigation and public education will involve numerous known and unknown contingencies.
 You do your best to prepare for what might happen, then you do your best to respond to what actually happens.

 Here are a few tips for picking your battles:

 · Find the best possible venue.
 In my case, the most visible ring of the circus is now the Washington Supreme Court, which has both the authority and the resources to give these issues the attention they need.
-However, there are also related proceedings pending before other courts and administrative tribunals, including the Washington State Bar Association’s attorney discipline system and the state’s Executive Ethics Board, and its Office of Risk Management.
+However, there are also related proceedings pending before other courts and administrative tribunals, including the Washington State Bar Association’s attorney discipline system, the state’s Executive Ethics Board, and its Office of Risk Management.

 · Focus on what’s important.
 The first year of law school teaches you how to spot all the potential issues raised by a dispute.
 Eventually a good lawyer learns to identify the important issues.
 A really good lawyer then figures out how these important issues connect to your client’s situation.
 My particular story involves a handful of interesting legal problems related to topics like the reasonable accommodation of mental illness and other disabilities, the effect of the closet on LGBT people and society, governmental treatment of whistleblowers, and systemic barriers facing ordinary people with legal problems.
 But all of these issues center on a single important question – what happens when lawyers start lying, and then won’t stop?